shuyangsun/design-patterns/README.md

 ## Program to an interface, not an implementation.

-Class inheritance is just reusing implementation, interface inheritance truely defines the relationship an interaction for the client.
+Class inheritance is just reusing implementation, interface inheritance truly defines the relationship an interaction for the client.
 Creational patterns (e.g., AbstractFactory, Builder, Factory Method, Prototype, Singleton) ensure the system is written in terms of interfaces, not implementations.

 ## Class Inheritance vs. Object Composition vs. Parameterized Types (Generics)